RandomStudent0/CSCI4320_GroupProject/README.md

 Hi everyone,
 This is the android studio version of the java code.
-I am currently converting the java code to work with functions/visuals of android.
-I am about 95% complete as of now.
+This is the conversion of the java code we made to the functions/visuals of android.

 ```
 Brainstorm Idea: